One mission. One team.

 This is the starting point for all military aviation training within UKMFTS; and courses delivered here cover Elementary Flying Training (EFT) conducted in the Grob 120 TP (Prefect), and Multi-Engine Pilot and Rear Crew training in the Embraer 100 (Phenom).

-We have created a purpose-built operational building which houses a modern, state of the art learning environment for the students.
+We have created a purpose-built operational building which houses a modern, state of the art learning environment for the trainees.
 Ascent staff with UKMFTS partnering organisations ensure the best instruction is provided by experts in their field at every stage.

 Typical course duration is between 4 weeks – 6 months, and trainees can expect to be at Cranwell for a little over a year.